-The menus are planned by registered dietitians in the Food and Nutrition Services office.
+Registered dietitians plan the menus in the Food and Nutrition Services office.
 New recipes and food products are taste-tested and evaluated by students.
 Menus are developed from this feedback.

 Are school meals healthy by today's standards?

 Why does an adult meal cost more?

-The school lunch program is available primarily for students and meals and food items are planned to meet their preferences and nutritional needs.
-Teachers and adults are served the same portions of food as the secondary school students.
+The school lunch program is available primarily for students, and meals and food items are planned to meet their preferences and nutritional needs.
+Teachers and adults are served the same food portions as secondary school students.
 Because there is no federal subsidy for adults, the cost of an adult meal is more than the cost of a student meal.
-Parents or guardians are encouraged to eat with their student.
-Eating a meal at your student's school is a great opportunity to observe the cafeteria environment, the food options your student has each day and which of those options your student chooses.
+Parents or guardians are encouraged to eat with their students.
+Eating a meal at your student's school is an excellent opportunity to observe the cafeteria environment, the food options your student has each day and which of those options your student chooses.

 What are a la carte foods?

 A la carte foods are available for purchase in addition to the school meal.
 A la carte items vary with each school but can include fresh fruit, yogurt, milk, juice, cookies, fruit snacks, or a second main dish.
 The price for a la carte items is the same for adults and for students, including those students eligible for free and reduced-price meals.
 A la carte items can be paid for with cash or from your student's meal account.

 What if I want to put a limit on my student's account?

-We encourage parents to have a conversation with their students about a la carte purchases to encourage health chouses at a young age.
-Parents may, however, contact the kitchen manager at their elementary school if they wish to limit a la carte puchases.
+We encourage parents to have a conversation with their students about a la carte purchases to encourage healthy choices at a young age.
+Parents may, however, contact the kitchen manager at their elementary school if they wish to limit a la carte purchases.